Skip to content

 Minimum TypeScript version: v4.5.2

 Next.js comes with built-in TypeScript support.
-To add TypeScript to your project, rename a file to .ts / .tsx.
-Run next dev, Next.js will automatically install the necessary dependencies and add a tsconfig.json file with the recommended config options.
+To add TypeScript to your project, rename a file to .ts / .tsx and run next dev.
+Next.js will automatically install the necessary dependencies and add a tsconfig.json file with the recommended config options.

-See the TypeScript configuration page for more information on how to use TypeScript in your project.
+See the TypeScript reference page for more information.

 Set up ESLint

-Next.js comes with built-in ESLint, automatically installing the necessary packages and configuring the proper settings when you create a new project with create-next-app.
+Next.js comes with built-in ESLint.
+It automatically installs the necessary packages and configures the proper settings when you create a new project with create-next-app.

-To add ESLint to an existing project, add next lint as a script to package.json:
+To manually add ESLint to an existing project, add next lint as a script to package.json:

 package.json